-Removing no clean flux residues from PCBs is another sub-set of electronics manufacturing and repair that requires special consideration.
-Most no clean fluxes are designed to remain on the board uncleaned, but if they need to be cleaned they are more difficult than old-style rosin-based fluxes.
-This is because no clean materials are prone to leaving white residues if not completely cleaned.
-They also contain activators which, if not fully encapsulated, can cause corrosion on the boards.
-These contaminates require a cleaner formulated with aggressive solvency, and possibly using inorganic fluids to fully remove any white residues.
+Removing no clean fluxes on PCBs is a sub-set of electronics manufacturing and repair.
+It requires special consideration.
+Most no clean fluxes stay on the board uncleaned.
+But if they need cleaning they are more difficult than old-style rosin-based fluxes.
+This is because no clean materials are prone to leaving white residue.
+They also contain activators.
+If the activators are not fully encapsulated, they may cause corrosion on the boards.
+So, these contaminants need a cleaner formulated with aggressive solvency.
+And if possible, one using inorganic fluids to fully remove any white residue.

-For automated cleaning of large numbers of PCBs, vapor degreasers with spray under immersion may be necessary in order to reach the desired cleanliness specification.
-MicroCare offers several new formulations along with proven solvents that are strong candidates for replacing nPB in these applications.
+For automated cleaning of large numbers of PCBs, use a vapor degreaser.
+A vapor degreaser with spray under immersion will also help reach the desired cleanliness specification.
+MicroCare offers several cleaning fluid formulations to remove no clean fluxes from PCBs.
+They are strong candidates for replacing nPB in these applications.

-Special feature: MicroCare Case Study #15 deals with the cleaning problems associated with mixed flux and solder paste residues, which can result in white residue.
+Special feature: MicroCare Case Study #15.
+This video deals with the cleaning problems associated with mixed flux and solder paste residue.
+Mixed flux and solder paste can result in white residue.